 Here’s a sample resume for someone who is applying for a UX designer role.
 While this person doesn’t have any professional design experience, they’ve done some independent design projects and have learned about UX design at school.

 So, how can you write a resume with no experience that looks like this?
-Here’s a template from Forage’s student success team:
+We talked to hiring employers to learn what they’re looking for from student resumes — and made a template that you can use to help you stand out.

 Writing a Resume With No Work Experience: The Bottom Line